Did Cannabis Really Help Kevin Smith Survive The Widowmaker?

-Cannabinoids protect your heart from the extreme damage of a heart attack, even against the dreaded “WidowMaker.”
+Cannabinoids may protect your heart from the extreme damage of a heart attack, perhaps even against the dreaded “WidowMaker.”

 In May 2018, filmmaker Kevin Smith announced that “smoking weed” stopped “The WidowMaker” from killing him.
 The ominous name describes a the total blockage of the LAD (Left Anterior Descending artery) which effectively takes out the whole front wall of the heart.
 A heart attack ensues.

 Recounting his tale on The Late Show, with Stephen Colbert, Smith said, “I honestly thought I was too high.
 I’d smoked a bunch of weed that day because I was doing the show and then I smoked a joint right before the show and then I got off stage and all of a sudden I had a heart attack.”

 His doctor told him, “That joint saved your life”.
 Before Smith went under, the doctor told him not to worry.
 He would be one of the 20% that made it out alive.
 And Smith was, thanks to physician skill and cannabis.

 What Happens When You Have a Heart Attack?

 Acute myocardial infarction (MI), commonly known as a heart attack, is the leading cause of cardiovascular-related fatalities.
 It occurs when the arteries supplying the blood to the heart become blocked with a clot (called an infarct).

 This termination of blood supply is deadly.
 Without blood, there is no oxygen, and the underlying heart muscle begins to die.
 Tissue death occurs via a process called ischemia, which means starving of oxygen.
 The larger the area that becomes ischemic, the greater the chance of the worst outcome: total heart failure.
 The WidowMaker kills 80% of its victims precisely because it completely cuts off blood supple.